Defibrillator Site Assessment Form

 If ‘yes’ how many during each shift: Shift 1 / Shift 2 / Shift 3

 How would your first aiders notify the emergency services in the case of an emergency?:

 What does your site look like?

 Studies have shown that over half of businesses do not have an AED on site, with two thirds of these being medium to large companies.
-Having an idea of the size of your work area will help identify the number of defibrillators potentially needed, taking into consideration the time it may take someone to collect the AED to start delivering care.
+Having an idea of the size of your work and premises will help identify the number of defibrillators that are potentially needed.
+This also includes taking into consideration the time it would typically take someone to collect the AED.

 How many floors are there?: